Leddra Chapman: 2011: A Trick or Two

 After promotion for 'Telling Tales' finished, Chapman began work on her second album which was expected for release in late 2011.
 However, instead Chapman released her first EP, titled 'A Trick or Two' on 20 November 2011.
-The EP charted at number 72 in the UK and composes of 4 tracks, and the deluxe edition features an additional track.
+The EP charted at number 72 in the UK and comprises 4 tracks, and the deluxe edition features an additional track.
 The EP saw Chapman venture into Hip-Hop and Breakbeat.